The BPS decomposition theorem: BPS decomposition for -shifted and -shifted symplectic stacks

 It is equivariant with respect to the $\Aut(\alpha)$-action.
 In \cite[Proposition 7.2.9]{bu2025cohomology}, it is shown that the BPS sheaf is the lowest possibly non-vanishing perverse cohomology.
 Therefore there is a natural morphism

 Using the global equivariant parameter, one may extend this to a map

-We now explain the construction of the $(-1)$-shifted symplectic version of the cohomological integrality map \eqref{eq-cohint-map}.
+We now explain the construction of the $(-1)$-shifted symplectic version of the cohomological PBW map \eqref{eq-cohint-map}.
 To explain this, choose a chamber $\sigma \subset F$ in the cotangent arrangement and consider the following commutative diagram:

 In \cite[\S 8.1.6]{bu2025cohomology}, the authors constructed the \textit{cohomological Hall induction} map

 building on \cite[Theorem B]{kinjo2024cohomological}.
 By combining this map with \eqref{eq-global-equivariant-parameter-map}, we obtain a natural map